TechGrounds-Cloud8/cloud8-Rolfsijtema/week8cloud8/Wordlist.md

 Sequential: opvolgende handelingen
 Workload: amount of work, or work that is expected
 Adressing: aanspreken
-Undiffirentiated: niet gescheiden, ongenuanceerd, undivided Upfront expense: physical parts< servers, data-centers, you need to invest before you can start.
+Undiffirentiated: geen onderscheid, ongenuanceerd, undivided Upfront expense: physical parts< servers, data-centers, you need to invest before you can start.
 aggregate: samenvoegen, totaal, opeenstapelen
 agility: wendbaarheid, adopt quickly to market changes
-Abbrieviated: afgekort
+Abbrieviated: afgekort short brieving
 Iaas: infrastructure as a service, building blocks
 Paas: platform as a service,  removes the need to manage infrastructures like: OS, hardware, capacity planning, maintaining, patching
 Saas: Software as a Service: End-users don't have to worry about underlaying infra, just use webmail, dont build it or under it.